cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

-# Observability With OpenTelemetry Instrumentation Libraries, Collector and Kubernetes Operator
+# End-to-End Observability With OpenTelemetry Instrumentation Libraries, Collector and Kubernetes Operator

 __Introduction__:
 Deploying an application is